UPDATED: APRIL 19, 2023 | 3 MIN READ

 Many landlords require their tenants to obtain renter’s insurance.
 If yours does, you’ll have similar options to homeowners.
 Since renter’s insurance covers your personal belongings and liability, and not the building – that’s covered by your landlord’s insurance – you’ll generally pay a lot less than you’d pay as a homeowner.

-Even if your landlord doesn’t require you to have renter’s insurance, they may be hesitant to let certain breeds live in their building.
+Even if your landlord doesn’t require you to have renters insurance, they may be hesitant to let certain breeds live in their building.

 In this case, it can be worth offering to take out renter’s insurance or an animal liability policy.
 If your landlord knows they won’t be liable for bites, they’ll be more likely to welcome your dog into the apartment.

 These are easy ways to lower your rates.
-Other methods can include special housing requirements like a crate or muzzle training.
+Other methods can include special housing requirements like crate or muzzle training.

 Of course, the best insurance policy has a dog that doesn’t bite.
 This will keep you from losing coverage, and it’s the right thing to do.
 Here are a few tips for keeping your dog from biting: